-How to Create Joint Venture Made Simple
+How to Create Joint Ventures Made Simple

 One way to take collaboration to the next level is to find JV (joint venture) partners.
 You’ll find JV partners by meeting colleagues and your competition.
 A JV partner is a joint venture partnership that can last for a few months to years.
 It all depends on the goals of the project.
 I have had successful JVs with many people over the years and they have all been joyous and success, enabling me to say joint ventures made simple is most definitely a worthwhile endeavor.